edsu/etudier/README.md

-If you are wondering why it uses a non-headless browser it's because Google is [quite protective] of this data and will routinely ask you to solve a captcha (identifying street signs, cars, etc in photos) to prove you are not bot.
+If you are wondering why it uses a non-headless browser it's because Google is [quite protective] of this data and will routinely ask you to solve a captcha (identifying street signs, cars, etc in photos) to prove you are not a bot.
-*étudier* will allow you to complete these tasks when they occur and then it will continue on its way collecting data.
+*étudier* allows you to complete these captcha tasks when they occur and then it continues on its way collecting data.
+You need to have a browser to interact with in order to do your part.

 Install
 -------